-Intermediate: comfortable with pushing, turning, manuals, and starting ollies.
+Beginner Plus: comfortable with pushing, turning, manuals, and starting ollies.
 Here we will be working on ride-offs, riding switch, improving ollies, and introducing new tricks.

-Advanced: avid skaters who can ride comfortably, and have already locked down kickturns, ride-offs, and ollies.
+Intermediate/Advanced: avid skaters who can ride comfortably, and have already locked down kickturns, ride-offs, and ollies.
 In this class, we will be working on more advanced tricks, combining them, and getting more creative with the different elements of the skatepark.

 No equipment?
 No problem!